 What are my responsibilities as a student in the accommodation process?

 The responsibility for securing academic accommodations rests with you.
 You are responsible for:

-- Bringing the request for accommodations to the attention of CSD in a timely manner - before the start of the semester wherever possible (there may be exceptions if the disability is diagnosed mid-semester)
+- Bringing the request for accommodations to the attention of CAL in a timely manner — before the start of the term wherever possible (there may be exceptions if the disability is diagnosed mid-term)

 - Providing documentation that verifies your disability and conforms to our documentation guidelines